gXeeXqBHuHDFTaEnff3Z/blue-team-SOHO-basics/new network.md

-How to setup a network from scratch:
+# How to setup a network from scratch

 ### (1) inventory
 - [ ] make table of all hardware devices